(EDGAR Online via COMTEX) -- ITEM 2. MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 We seek to generate attractive risk-adjusted returns for our stockholders through a combination of dividends and capital appreciation.

 Factors That May Influence Future Results of Operations

 Business and Strategy

-Our core investment strategy is to acquire industrial properties located in primary and secondary markets across the U.S. We expect to acquire these properties through third-party purchases and structured sale-leasebacks where we believe we can achieve high initial yields and strong ongoing cash-on-cash returns.
+Our core investment strategy is to acquire industrial properties located in primary and secondary markets across the U.S, as well as select sub-markets across the U.S. We expect to acquire these properties through third-party purchases and structured sale-leasebacks where we believe we can achieve high initial yields and strong ongoing cash-on-cash returns.

 We also intend to continue pursuing joint venture arrangements with institutional partners which could provide management fee income as well as residual profit-sharing income.
 Such joint ventures may involve investing in industrial assets that would be characterized as opportunistic or value-add investments.
 These may involve development or redevelopment strategies that may require significant up-front capital expenditures, lengthy lease-up periods and result in inconsistent cash flows.
 As such, these properties' risk profiles and return metrics would likely differ from the non-joint venture properties that we target for acquisition.

 Rental Revenue and Tenant Recoveries